-Since Korea is super Confucian (some say more than China!), being older, even by 1 year, automatically means you’ll be getting what Aretha Franklin wanted: R-E-S-P-E-C-T!
-Now that doesn’t mean you’ll be getting super hardcore 90 degree bows from someone that’s only a few months younger than you (darn!).
-But you’re definitely higher up the totem pole, and that means your opinions are more respected as you’re older and wiser (at least theoretically ).
-So that means even if you’re an unproductive 35 year old man-child that pretty much adds no value to society (except for your max level Diablo III character), you won’t be getting much life advice and/or nagging from your 19 year old coworker at the local convenience store.
-In Korea, it’s just not her place to tell you how much you suck at life.
+Since Korean culture is heavily influenced by Confucianism (some say more than China), being older, even by 1 year, automatically means you’ll be getting what Aretha Franklin wanted: R-E-S-P-E-C-T. That doesn’t mean you’ll be getting 90 degree bows (an ultimate sign of respect) from someone that’s only a few months younger than you.
+But you’re definitely higher up than the other person, and that generally means your opinions are more respected as you’re older and wiser (at least theoretically).
+So that means even if you’re 35 years old, jobless and in your mom’s basement for the last 7 years, it wouldn’t be right for your 21 year old tech start-up CEO cousin to give you advice.
+In Korea, it’s just not her place to tell you how to shape up.
 (That’s why things can get tricky when a boss is younger than his/her workers.)

 Being Younger (Dongsaeng)

-But being younger doesn’t mean you have to shut up and be still.
+Being younger doesn’t mean you have to shut up and be quiet, however.
 Being younger has many perks.
-Because you’re younger, many older Koreans will generally feel the need to take care of you.
-And that can mean a bunch of things.
+Because you’re younger in Korea, many older Koreans will generally feel the need to “take care” of you, which can mean a number of different things.
 If you’re hanging out with Koreans, an older Korean friend might feel the need to go out of his/her way to drive you home, even if you’re at the opposite end of the city.
-Having a hard time at work might make your older Korean friends feel the need to take you out to a super relaxing spa.
+If you’re having a hard time at work, your older Korean coworker might feel the need to treat you out to a relaxing spa.
 Sometimes being cared for means you’ll be treated out to a meal.
 Being younger than everyone can be pretty awesome in Korea.
-But remember, you’re always older than other people too .
+But remember, you’re always older than other people too, so pay it forward.

 When Age Doesn’t Matter (as much)

-- Generally, the closer the age (+/- 1 to 3 years), the less these views hold true.
+– Generally, the closer the age (+/- 1 to 3 years), the less these views hold true.
 You’ll still be older, but only by a little.
-Close enough to be chingu .
+And that means you’ll be close enough to be friends (chingu).

-- The closer the relationship, the less age matters.
-If you’re very good friends with a younger/older Korean, a lot of this stuff goes out the window, and you just end up being friends .
+– The closer the relationship, the less age matters.
+If you’re very good friends with a younger/older Korean, a lot of the hierarchy goes out the window, and you just end up being friends.

-- For business relationships, Koreans may try to be understanding of your culture and be totally cool about the age thing.
+– For business relationships, Koreans may try to be understanding of other cultures and will not put so much emphasis on age.

-- The older you are, the less age matters.
-A 1 year age difference is huge for a teenager, but doesn’t mean much at all for a senior citizen.
+– The older you are, the less age matters.
+A 1 year age difference is huge for a teenager, but doesn’t mean much for a senior citizen.